ayush-pdl/COMP1004_Computing-Practice/readme.txt

 # SecureBox: A Password Manager

 Hey there!
-Welcome to this simple but secure password manager I built to help manage all those pesky passwords we need these days.
+Welcome to this simple but secure password manager I built to help manage all those passwords we need these days.
 It's completely client-side, so your data stays on your computer - nothing gets sent to any servers.

 ## What does it do?